tony-o/skodld/README.md

 skod.it implementation of the Damerau-Levenshtein distance.
 This is *not* the Levenshtein distance only, this allows for a look-ahead and substitute at no cost.
-IE:
+Example:

 ---
   Comparing: 'four' and 'fuor'
   Levenshtein Distance: 2 - a substitution on the 'o' and the 'u' is required